Trauma

 There are many possible causes of trauma as well as ways to categorize them.
 Here’s a breakdown of the main types:

-• Acute Trauma: This refers to trauma in reaction to a one-time, one-off event—for example: experiencing assault or abuse, getting in a car crash, or unexpectedly losing someone you love.
+• Acute Trauma: This refers to trauma in reaction to a one-time, one-off event—for example: getting in a car crash, or unexpectedly losing someone you love.

 • Chronic Trauma: This is trauma that develops in response to a dangerous situation that repeats over a longer period of time.
-This includes things like constant bullying, neglect from a partner or people in your family, or any kind of ongoing abuse.
+This includes things like constant bullying, neglect, or any kind of ongoing abuse.

-• Secondary Trauma: This is a reaction to repeatedly witnessing other people’s hardships.
+• Secondary Trauma: This is a reaction to witnessing other people’s hardships or acute trauma.
 It’s a kind of trauma that’s common for first responders, such as firefighters, EMTs, and social workers.

-• Adverse Childhood Experiences (ACE): This refers to traumatic childhood events that continue to affect you later in life.
-Experiences like the loss of a parent, parental neglect, abuse or family conflict are the most common causes of ACE.
+• Adverse Childhood Experiences (ACE): This refers to traumatic childhood events that can affect you later in life.
+Experiences like the loss of a parent, parental neglect, abuse or family conflict are common ACEs.

 It’s important to notice how trauma is affecting your mind and body, and recognize it has no timeline.
 You may have feelings long after the event has taken place.
 Here are some feelings and scenarios that may be related.